SridharaDasu/L1TSignalZerobiasMixer/README.md

 On relogin use the base directory, i.e., the directory with the date of creation above, e.g., /nfs_scratch/dasu/2021-11-03/

 ```
-source $basedir/L1TSignalZerobiasMixer/setup.sh
+source /nfs_scratch/dasu/2021-11-03/L1TSignalZerobiasMixer/setup.sh
 ```

-To produce data use  .txt files with different configurations
+To produce signal data (root files) use  *.txt files with different configurations; If you make your own signal process files, please share by making a pull request

 ```
 cd $datadir